weserv/images/test/README.md

 # Images.weserv.nl test suite

-Tests are automatically run on Travis CI (using
-[this configuration](../.travis.yml)) whenever new commits are made to the repository or when new pull requests are opened.
-If something breaks, you'll be informed by Travis.
+Tests are automatically run on GitHub Actions (using [this configuration](../.github/workflows/ci.yml)) whenever new commits are made to the repository or when new pull requests are opened.
+If something breaks, you'll be informed by GitHub.

 The unit test cases are written using [Catch2](https://github.com/catchorg/Catch2) as C++ test framework.
 We use the